Did you know that your knees absorb about one-and-a-half times your body weight every step?

 Although the IT band extends the entirety of the leg, pain is typically felt most common on the outside of the knee, and around 30 degrees of knee flexion.

-IT band syndrome, although one of the most common running injuries, can be treated with physical therapy, as well as RICE (rest, ice, compression, and elevation).
+IT band syndrome, although one of the most common running injuries, can be treated with physical therapy, as well as PEACE & LOVE (PEACE – Protect, Elevate, Avoid anti-inflammatories, Compress, and Educate—applies in the first few days after injury to control swelling and protect the tissue while supporting natural healing.
+LOVE—Load, Optimism, Vascularization, and Exercise—guides the rehabilitation phase).

 Try the following preventative and treatment methods to keep IT band syndrome at bay: